Ho-mmd/DES_Instrument-Cluster/Readmd/Crosscompile.md

 # Cross-Compile between Qt5 and Raspberry Pi

+### About CrossCompile
+##### Crosscompile is the process of creating executable files on other platforms, Not on the platform which compiler runs

 #### reference:
 #### 1. [QT 5.15 CROSS COMPILE FOR RASPBERRY COMPUTE MODULE 4 ON UBUNTU 20 LTS](https://www.interelectronix.com/qt-515-cross-compilation-raspberry-compute-module-4-ubuntu-20-lts.html)
 #### 2. [Cross-Compile Qt 6 for Raspberry Pi](https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi)